bb12489/einkhole/README.md

 Seriously though, make sure you follow these guidelines:

 1. Set up the display as described in the Waveshare resources and use the test examples before installing my script (resource link below)
+2. (optional if not using step 1) Use install_libs.sh to install all required libraries for the waveshare display
-2. Be sure to install all Python packages needed for the script to run
+3. Be sure to install all Python packages needed for the script to run
-3. Customize to your heart's content!
+4. Customize to your heart's content!

 To get this to refresh, I set it up with a cronjob to run every 5 minutes, which looks like: */5 * * * *